Microscopic origin of the entropy of de Sitter spacetime: Semiclassical dS microstates

+The dS gravitational solutions described above admit a natural state interpretation in terms of the Euclidean gravitational path integral.
+For a given Dirichlet wall $\bar{\Sigma}^{i^{\mathrm{bra}}i^{\mathrm{ket}}}_c$, the dS gravitational path integral in the lower half of the Euclidean dS geometry produces a semiclassical dS microstate on the time reflection symmetric surface (Fig.~\ref{dS}).

-These states are labeled by the tension of the thin-shell brane and we denote it as $|\Psi_{T}\rangle$.
-Since the semiclassical dS solution with different brane tension have the same geometry between the dS horizon and the Dirichlet wall, they represent a microstates of the same dS space for an external observer.
-These microstates are distinguished by their geometry behind the cosmological horizon.
-Then the states with different tension $\{|\Psi_T\rangle\}$ is an infinite family of microstates in the same Hilbert space of the dS static patch.
-Below, we proceed to compute the dimension of the Hilbert space spanned by these de Sitter microstates.
+The Lorentzian dS gravitational solution provides a geometric realization of these semiclassical dS microstates and their subsequent time evolution.
+Moreover, since the Lorentzian dS gravitational solutions with different positive brane tension parameters $T_i$ share the same geometry between the dS horizon and the Dirichlet wall, they represent different semiclassical dS microstates of a common macrostate.
+These semiclassical dS microstates are distinguished by their geometry outside the dS horizon and are labeled by the tension parameter of the thin-shell brane.
+The set of these semiclassical dS microstates, denoted by $\{|\Psi_{T_i}\rangle\}$, forms an infinite family of states in the Hilbert space of the dS gravity theory.
+Below, we proceed to use the semiclassical Euclidean gravitational path integral to compute the nonperturbative overlaps between these semiclassical dS microstates.